 - Board certified

-If your main area of concern is your abdomen, a tummy tuck is likely all you need.
-However, if your concerns extend to your hips, back, and thighs, then you may benefit from a full body lift, also called a belt lipectomy.
-A full body lift tightens the skin and removes excess fat from the stomach, back, lateral thighs, and buttocks, resulting in a more extensive contour than a tummy tuck alone can give.
-A full body lift can also be combined with liposuction for even better results.
+If your main area of concern is the abdomen, a tummy tuck is likely all you need.
+However, if your concerns extend to your hips, back, and thighs, then you may benefit from a full body lift, which is also called a belt lipectomy.
+A full body lift tightens the skin and removes excess fat from the stomach, back, lateral thighs, and buttocks, resulting in a more extensive contour improvement than a tummy tuck alone can provide.
+Like a tummy tuck, a full body lift can also be combined with liposuction for even better results.

 Abdominoplasty risks can include: